-- At the end of the filing year, your child was younger than you and younger than 19. - At the end of the filing year, your child was younger than you, younger than 24 and a full-time student. - These dependents are still eligible for EITC requires additional action in the tax software. - At the end of the filing year, your child was any age and permanently and totally disabled.
+- At the end of the filing year, your child was younger than you and younger than 19. - At the end of the filing year, your child was younger than you, younger than 24 and a full-time student. - At the end of the filing year, your child was any age and permanently and totally disabled.